 Caching Flexibly Persists Data to Meet Service Level Needs

-- Any View, Any Service, Any Procedure – Any Composite view, service or procedure may be cached for future use, and all caches may be periodically and automatically refreshed to stay synchronized with their systems of record.
+- Any View, Any Service, Any Procedure – Any CIS view, service or procedure may be cached for future use, and all caches may be periodically and automatically refreshed to stay synchronized with their systems of record.
 Queries are processed against caches just as if you were querying the original data source.

 - Multiple Cache Repository Options – DB2 , Microsoft SQL Server, MySQL, Netezza, Oracle, Sybase, Teradata and Vertica

 - Event-driven Refresh – Update cache based on defined business rules.